 Korang-Yeboah et al (2015) Polycaprolactone/maltodextrin nanocarrier for intracellular drug delivery: formulation, uptake mechanism, internalization kinetics, and subcellular localization.
 J Neurosci 10 4763 PMID: 26251597

 Do you know of a great paper that uses Amiloride hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Amiloride hydrochloride